Dear Consumer Ed:

 As a consumer, you should always ask for an estimated repair rate upfront, before agreeing to the service.
 Dealerships, more often than not, will be willing to give you this estimate.
 Make sure that the estimate is written and includes the condition to be repaired, the parts needed, and the anticipated labor rate.
 It should also state that the repair shop will contact you for approval before they do any work exceeding the specified amount of time or money.
 Make sure to get this written estimate signed.

 Making low-price estimates and then proceeding with higher cost repairs without the consumer’s permission is considered by law to be a deceptive act.
 If you need expensive or complicated repairs, or if you have questions about recommended work, consider getting a second opinion.
-If the repair cost ends up being substantially different than the estimated cost, you may file a complaint with the Georgia Department of Law’s Consumer Protection Division at 404-651-8600 or by visiting consumer.ga.gov.
+If the repair cost ends up being substantially different than the estimated cost, you may file a complaint with the Georgia Attorney General's Consumer Protection Division at 404-651-8600.

 Submit your own question to Consumer Ed.
 Remember…we do not give legal advice.
 Always consult a lawyer about legal issues.